dimitri-nicolo/calico/master/reference/calicoq/policy.md

 ## Options

 ```
 -r --hide-rule-matches         Don't show the list of endpoints that match the
                                policy's rules as allowed or disallowed sources or
                                destinations.

 -s --hide-selectors            Don't show the detailed selector expressions involved
                                (that cause the policy to apply to or match various
                                endpoints).

+-o <OUTPUT> --output=<OUTPUT>  Set the output format.
+Should be one of yaml, json, or
+                               ps.
+If nothing is set, defaults to ps.
 ```

 ## Examples